5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 <br/>

 The `#![feature(naked_functions)]` enables a nightly feature for your project and should be placed at the top of `src/main.rs`.
-A naked function disables the usual function prologue/epilogue handling, leaving argument and return management to the developer it only includes the Assembly defined within the `naked_asm` macro.
+A naked function disables the usual function prologue/epilogue handling, leaving argument and return management to the developer.
+It only includes the Assembly defined within the `naked_asm` macro.
 All naked functions must be marked `unsafe` and `extern "C"`.
 We will get to the `extern "C"` part later.

 The attribute macro `#[naked]` just marks the following function naked.